Troy Costa: Career

-With Troy Costa's The Great Gatsby Collection that showcased his Winter 2013 ensemble at Lakme Fashion Week 2013, he introduced a line of formal coats and suits paired with luxury cotton jeans and formal plain shirts with his interpretation of the decadence, idealism, and quixotic charm that defined the time At the 2013 autumn-winter Lakme Fashion Week, he received acclaim for his menswear.
-In 2014, the then-newly appointed PM, Narendra Modi, appointed Costa to change his wardrobe ahead of his first important international visit to the BRICS summit in Brazil and subsequent US visit.
+Through 'The Great Gatsby Collection', which showcased Troy Costa's Winter 2013 collection at Lakme Fashion Week 2013, Costa introduced a line of formal coats and suits paired with luxury cotton jeans and formal plain shirts.
+These were said to represent Costa's interpretation of the decadence, idealism, and quixotic charm that defined the American 1920s.

+In 2014, the then-newly appointed Indian Prime Minister, Narendra Modi, appointed Costa to curate his wardrobe ahead of his first important international visit to the BRICS summit in Brazil with a subsequent US visit.

-In 2015, he was listed by Hindustan Times as "Mumbai's Most Stylish".
+In 2015, he Costa was listed by Hindustan Times among other notable personalities in "Mumbai's Most Stylish".